-The CCQ wants to promote the access, integration and retention of Aboriginal employees and businesses in the construction industry.
+The CCQ wants to promote the access, integration and retention of Indigenous employees and businesses in the construction industry.

 To achieve this, the CCQ has established certain objectives, such as:

-- to nurture and maintain relations with Aboriginal communities, especially where major construction work is in progress or planned;
+- To nurture and maintain relations with Indigenous communities, especially where major construction projects are in progress or planned

-A variety of measures have been taken by the Commission de la construction du Québec (CCQ) to encourage the inclusion of Aboriginals in the construction industry:
+A variety of measures have been adopted by the Commission de la construction du Québec (CCQ) to encourage the inclusion of Indigenous people in the construction industry:

 Measure in force